XiaoChen1992/CPSCI-307/README.md

 # CPSCI-307
+WELCOME!!!

-CPSCI-307 Topics in Computer Science II: Deep Learning
+This is home page for Hamilton College CPSCI-307 Topics in Computer Science II: Deep Learning.
+In tshi class, we will focus on applicaion of deep learning.